-The final Basel III reforms, based on end-December 2020 data, resulted in no significant increase in aggregate capital requirements for the respondent banks.
-With regard to TLAC, the reforms had a limited effect on the number of banks or size of shortfalls against the 2019 TLAC requirements: the same G-SIB shows a slightly larger shortfall of about €4.9 billion.
-Relative to the 2022 TLAC requirements, combined with the final Basel III standards, two additional banks compared to the initial Basel III framework are reporting a TLAC shortfall and the aggregate shortfall is €18.6 billion with individual shortfalls corresponding to 0.4%, 1.6% and 4.3% of their respective total RWA (relative to the 2022 requirements).
+The final Basel III reforms, based on end-June 2021 data, resulted in no significant increase in aggregate capital requirements for the respondent banks.
+With regard to TLAC, the reforms had a limited effect on the number of banks or size of shortfalls against the 2019 TLAC requirements.
+No G-SIB shows a shortfall, however, relative to the 2022 TLAC requirements, combined with the final Basel III standards, four banks are reporting a TLAC shortfall.
+The aggregate shortfall is €11.5 billion, of which two G-SIBs basically consume all the shortfall.
+The respective shortfalls correspond to around 1.5% of the banks' respective total RWA (relative to the 2022 requirements).

-Distribution of individual G-SIB's incremental TLAC surplus and shortfall across banks1 Graph 32
+Distribution of individual G-SIBs' incremental TLAC surplus and shortfall across banks1